olegpolivin/pruningExperiments/Results.md

 I provide the code to do it in the ``knowledge_distillation`` folder.
 Run

 ```
 python knowledge_distillation/train_student.py
 ```
 to train the student network.
 It has a simplified architecture relative to the original ``LeNet`` neural network.
-For example, when the trained student network is saved it takes twice less memory on disk (from 90 kBs to 45 kBs).
+For example, when the trained student network is saved it takes 1.16 times less memory on disk (from 90 kBs to 77 kBs, even twice less if saved in ``PyTorch v1.4``).
+I ran training for 60 epochs and the best accuracy was reached on epoch 47, and it equals ``0.9260``.
+Thus we can say that the model has converged.

 Run

 ```
 python knowledge_distillation/distillation.py